 Kent Monkman has been selected to create two monumental paintings for The Met's Great Hall.
 Monkman, born in Canada in 1965, is a Cree artist widely known for his provocative interventions into Western European and American art history.
 He explores themes of colonization, sexuality, loss, and resilience—the complexities of historic and contemporary Indigenous experiences—across a variety of mediums, including painting, film, performance, and installation.
 Monkman's gender-fluid alter ego, Miss Chief Eagle Testickle, often appears in his work as a time-traveling, shape-shifting, supernatural being who reverses the colonial gaze to challenge received notions of history and Indigenous peoples.

 This installation is part of a new series of contemporary commissions at The Met in which the Museum invites artists to create new works of art inspired by the collection, establishing a dialogue between the artist's work, the collection, the space, and audiences.

-The exhibition is made possible by Rosamond Ivey.
+The installation is made possible by Marilyn and Charles Baillie and Rosamond Ivey.

 Additional support is provided by the Hal Jackman Foundation and the Director's Fund.

 "I wanted a persona to really reflect our point of view at the time that colonial policies were beginning."
 Listen to Monkman discuss his alter ego, Miss Chief Eagle Testickle.

 Monkman's two paintings contain many references to works of art in The Met collection.
 In this blog post, curator Randall Griffey breaks down how the artist revisits and challenges the history of art.
 Read now.

 Kent Monkman (Cree, b.
 1965).
 Welcoming the Newcomers (detail), 2019.
 Acrylic on canvas, 132 x 264 in.
 (335.28 x 670.6 cm).
 Courtesy of the artist